Overview

 New internet sites come online every day and no filter is perfect, but all categories are continuously updated as identified by the filter vendor.

-Filtering is not a perfect science and occasionally sites can be miscategorized and inadvertently blocked or open for various reasons.
-Parents should continue to monitor students device usage and contact the Technology department should any sites need further evaluation.
+No filter is 100% effective and occasionally sites can be miscategorized and inadvertently blocked or open for various reasons.
+Parents should always monitor technology usage by children and contact the ITS Help Desk should any sites need further evaluation.

 Why are some sites that don’t seem unsafe blocked?